Start your journey with iXperience by giving us some basic info.

-With a CEO approval rating of 96% (the highest rated CEO of 2017) and 91% of employees ready to recommend them to a friend, it's understandable why Google is one of the most sought-after companies to work for in the world.
+With a CEO approval rating of 96% and 91% of employees ready to recommend them to a friend, it's understandable why Google is one of the most sought-after companies to work for in the world.
 But how do you go about landing the job?

 As an engineering student at Michigan University, I came in already knowing that I wanted to go into robotics, computer science or a branch of engineering.

 However, as a sophomore student, it's hard to know how to pick an internship experience.
 I really didn’t want my internship to consume my whole summer as I was concerned that I’d be bound for 12 -14 weeks to something I wasn’t sure I was going to love or didn’t have the relevant skills to even do.

 After learning more about the iXperience 8-week program through friends, it seemed like the perfect way to check the internship box while actually enjoying summer.

 There were about 30 of us in total, split into two different sessions.
 What was cool was that some of us were already very close, having decided to come together from our fraternities.
 It’s always nice to know someone to begin with and leverage off that to make more friends.
 However, there were also people from my Computer Science class back in Michigan in the program whom I had never met before - so it was great for extending my network within my own campus too.

 One of the most powerful things about iX was the cohesiveness between our group.
 We didn’t just talk about code and web dev and disappear to our iX house.
 We went to class, grouped up, worked together to get our assignments done and then took time to off to explore new areas, have a beer, try out a workout class and soak up the city.

 For me, one of the most valuable facts was the balance.
 I was able to learn so much and produce some tangible products while having an unbelievable time.
 It truly was a ‘work hard, play hard’ experience.